 An accidental visit to Isla Holbox may end up being the highlight of this Central American odyssey.

-I've been waiting... waiting for a week for the mechanic to show up and fix this motorcycle that wasn't done thoroughly enough the first time he came.
+I'm in Playa Del Carmen, Mexico waiting... waiting for a week for the mechanic to show up and fix this motorcycle that wasn't done thoroughly enough the first time he came.
 I'm planning on taking this machine through parts of Central America to find the most unique SUP and water sport activities in the region.
-So better than sitting around at my host Gonzalo's place, I head to the beach where I meet Anna, a Mexican girl visiting her family in Playa Del Carmen.
-After lunch at a local vegan place, La Senda Vegana, she invites me to Isla Holbox with her family to celebrate her birthday.
+So better than sitting around at my host Gonzalo's place, I head to the beach where I meet Anna, a Mexican girl visiting her family here.
+After lunch at a local vegan place, La Senda Vegana, she invites me to Isla Holbox on the north point of the Yucatan Peninsula with her family to celebrate her birthday.
 Perfect!
 This is just the thing to get my mind off machines and just go with the flow for a while.
 She tells me it's a chill place where you can just set up a tent anywhere on the beach... and there's stand up paddling.
 Now I'm really hooked.

 We get there around noon the following day and after a little tour of the island by golf cart, I lose my surrogate family and decide to find my own way.
 I start with a contact that Gonzalo had put me in touch with, Veronica.
 She's around.
 Whew!